cosmos/ibc-go/docs/ibc/overview.md

 connections, and proof verification.

-This brief explanation of the lower levels of the stack is provided to give application developers a high-level understanding of the IBC protocol.
+This brief explanation of the lower levels of the stack gives application developers a high-level understanding of the IBC protocol.
 Details on the abstraction layer are most relevant for application developers (channels and ports) and describe how to define custom packets and `IBCModule` callbacks.

-To have your module interact over IBC you must:
+The requirements to have your module interact over IBC are:

 - Bind to a port or ports.
-- Define your own packet data.
+- Define your packet data.
 - Use the default acknowledgment struct provided by core IBC or optionally define a custom acknowledgment struct.
 - Standardize an encoding of the packet data.
 - Implement the `IBCModule` interface.

-Read on for a detailed explanation of how to write an IBC application module correctly.
+IBC applications must be written as self-contained modules.
+Read on for a detailed explanation of how to write an IBC application module.

 ## Components Overview